psipred/protein-vae/README.md

     name="prots_nomet"
     ...
 ```
 The `name` is the name not including `.npy` of the file being used (that needs to be placed on the current directory) of protein(s) you wish to alter.
 So the input file will be a numpy binary of size `L x 3088` where the last 8 metal binding flags are changed in accordance with what you want metal binding you want to add.
+If you;ve got that sorted then just run the script.

 <b> Encoding and decoding separately</b>

-For inference we have provided

-To encode/decode a protein sequence:

-To add a metal binding site to a protein sequence:
+In order to do these just make a function that is a part of the network module that looks like the forward pass but only uses the layers you intend of using i.e. for decoding or encoding.
+From there add whatever you like at the end of the script to call these functions and encode or decode data.

+### Task 2
-To generate a protein sequence for a given topology string:
+This is generating a protein sequence for a given topology string and the scripts are located in the fold_gen folder.